Getting dressed can become increasingly difficult for some older adults as they age.

 4. Anti-Strip Clothing

 Some forms of adaptive clothing are designed for patients who suffer from mental conditions like Alzheimer’s or dementia.
-Seniors with these conditions are more likely to lose touch with reality and remove their clothes at any point during the day.
+Seniors with these conditions are likelier to lose touch with reality and remove their clothes anytime during the day.

-Anti-strip clothing is designed to be more difficult for a senior to remove themselves.
+Anti-strip clothing is designed to make it more difficult for seniors to remove themselves.
 In a sense, it is the exact opposite of easy on/off clothing.

 Anti-strip clothing may be more difficult for the senior to manipulate, but it should be easy for the caretaker to work with.
 Designers make it easier for the caretaker by placing the closure mechanisms on the backside of the outfits.

 This adaptive clothing makes it easier for seniors to wear their medical devices or equipment.
 Access areas in the back of the clothing provide physical access to the equipment.
 They may also be useful for seniors who need shots or examinations during the day.